Rent deposit scheme

 What do you need to do next?

-You will need to complete the Rent Deposit Application Form.
+You will need to complete the Housing Advice Wizard and associated form.
 When applying, we will consider:

 - Any money owed to the council